Libensemble/libensemble/docs/data_structures/platform_specs.rst

 Platform Specs
 ==============

-libEnsemble detects platform specfications including MPI runners and resources.
+libEnsemble detects platform specifications including MPI runners and resources.
 Usually this will result in the correct settings.
 However, users can configure platform specification via the `platform_specs`_ option or indicate a known platform via the `platform`_ option.